zyxw59/zyxw59.github.io/discord_faq.md

 about this to say this, but not enough to argue further."
 Somewhat snarky, can usually be ignored.
 Used similarly (altho not identically) to scare quotes.

+## Why do some people show up as bots?
+They're probably posting on zephyr, and the Zygarde bot is mirroring their messages on discord.

 [0]: https://github.com/dannybd/zygarde/